 Welcome to Craufurdland Castle, home to the Craufurds of Craufurdland since 1245.

-If you stay at the castle, then estate is yours to play in during your stay for walks, cycling, mountain biking and more.
-You are invited to try the trout fishery at Craufurdland Lochan, or if you have a head for heights and adventure the Tree Top Trials are definitely for you and of course for our foodies we also have The Laird’s Table restaurant.
+If you stay at the castle, then the estate is yours to play in during your stay for walks, cycling, mountain biking and more.
+Why not have a go at fly fishing the trout fishery at Craufurdland Lochan, or if you have a head for heights and adventure the Tree Top Trials are definitely for you and of course for our foodies we also have The Laird’s Table restaurant.

 It was then renamed Craufurdland and this is where the Craufurds of Craufurdland have been since.
 “The Keep” was built, we believe, in the 1300s and then the stone spiral staircase added at a later date.
 The stone spiral staircase is on the upper floors and is used to access the Knights room and the Garret at the top of the tower.

 Early to mid 1800s saw a massive renovation to the Castle after a long period of neglect due to a legal battle to get Craufurdland back to the Craufurds.
 William Houison Craufurd is responsible for the fabulous Gothic Facade, Wallace suite, and the beautiful Georgina Library and Drawing room which looks over Craufurdland Water and the scenic Ayrshire Countryside.

 Simon and Adity moved into the Castle in 2011 and carried out further renovation.
 They live in one side and let the other side out as luxury exclusive use self catering holiday home.

 Craufurdland Castle remains a private residence, and is not open to the public.
 We ask that the privacy of the family is respected.
 Please respect that privacy signs around the castle and gardens.